-If you have asteroid-related anxiety, you can breathe easy: NASA now has an office with the express purpose of protecting Earth from an impact.
-The Planetary Defense Coordination Office (PDCO) was established earlier this month, and it will oversee all programs currently cataloging near-Earth objects.
+If you have asteroid-related anxiety, you can breathe easy: NASA has an office with the express purpose of protecting Earth from an impact.
+The Planetary Defense Coordination Office (PDCO) created in early 2016 now oversees all programs currently cataloging near-Earth objects.

 Near-Earth objects are comets and asteroids with orbits that bring them close to our planet.
 Various NASA-run programs have been keeping track of near-Earth objects since 1998, but the newly established organization will be the one acronym to rule them all.

-The new office will also be responsible for protecting Earth from impact by potentially hazardous objects (PHO).
+The new office is responsible for protecting Earth from impact by potentially hazardous objects (PHO).
 A near-Earth object earns PHO status if it comes within 5 million miles of Earth and is large enough to survive a trip through the atmosphere.

 If an object is on a course for impact, the PDCO will be in charge of coordinating attempts to deflect or otherwise neutralize the object.
 The group will also collaborate with organizations such as the United States Air Force to engineer solutions to prevent an disastrous impact.
 If impact is unavoidable, the office will work with the Federal Emergency Management Agency (FEMA) to mitigate a disaster.

 The umbrella agency will also communicate with the United Nations Office of Outer Space Affairs and other international groups to make sure everyone else on the planet is informed of the goings on in near-Earth space.

 As of 2016, NASA’s count was about 15,000, with roughly half being larger than 460 feet wide.
 The numbers have been increasing as surveys discover about 1,500 new examples each year.